 Mary D. Nichols, Chair, California Air Resources Board.
 Serving as Chair since 2007, Nichols has devoted her entire career to advocating for the environment and public health.
 She values innovation, partnerships, and common-sense approaches to addressing California’s air issues.
 Her priorities as Chair include moving ahead on the State’s landmark climate change program (AB 32), steering the Board through numerous efforts to curb diesel pollution at ports, and continuing to pass regulations aimed at providing cleaner air for Southern California and the San Joaquin Valley.
 Nichols has also served as Assistant Administrator for US Environmental Protection Agency’s Air and Radiation program under President Clinton, Secretary for California’s Resources Agency from 1999 to 2003, and Director of the Institute of the Environment at the University of California, Los Angeles.

-Drew Bohan, Chief Deputy Director for the California Energy Commission.
+Drew Bohan, Executive Director for the California Energy Commission.
 Prior to joining the Energy Commission, Bohan served in a number of capacities in state government, including as Assistant Secretary for Policy for the California Environmental Protection Agency, Deputy Cabinet Secretary at the Governor’s Office, Executive Policy Officer for the Ocean Protection Council and Chief Counsel for the Department of Conservation.
 Prior to joining state service, Bohan was Executive Director of Santa Barbara Channelkeeper, Chief Counsel to the House of Delegates in the Republic of Palau, and litigation attorney at Heller, Ehrman in San Francisco.

-Filip Brabec, Vice President, Product Management, Audi of America.
+Filip Brabec, Vice President Product Management, Audi of America.
 Brabec is responsible for product definition and configuration of current models, as well as setting the lineup of future US vehicles in concert with AUDI AG.
 A leader in product planning for the company since 2006, Brabec now oversees two important arenas.
 First, he and his staff ensure that information about the current Audi of America product lineup is completely and properly distributed — an increasingly complex task given the proliferation of new Audi models over the last few years.
 Second, Brabec works in a highly integrated basis with teams from the parent company in Germany on the development and planning of new products and technologies for future Audi models in the US.
 After an eclectic youth that included becoming a popular American country music singer in his native Czechoslovakia, and graduating from high school in Green Bay, Wisconsin, Brabec rose through the ranks of Audi of America in Auburn Hills, Michigan, as a product-planning manager, then at AUDI AG in Germany, before returning to the US in 2005.

-Emily Castor, Director of Transportation Policy, Lyft.
+Emily Castor, Senior Director of Transportation Policy, Lyft.
 As a member of the original Lyft team, Castor has been onthe front lines of ridesharing policy since the birth of the industry.
 She works with transportation agencies across the US to integrate Lyft as a viable alternative to car ownership and understand its impacts on infrastructure, behavior, and the environment.
 She started her career as a transportation policy aide for a US Congresswoman and later served as a financial advisor for municipal infrastructure projects.
 She holds an MPA from the University of Pennsylvania.

 Caroline Choi, Senior Vice President of Regulatory Affairs, Southern California Edison.
 Choi is responsible for the Company’s regulatory strategy and policy at the national and state levels, including regulatory affairs, regulatory operations and environmental affairs.
 Prior to joining SCE in 2012, Choi was Executive Director of Environmental Services & Strategy at Progress Energy.
 Choi is active in national policy and community engagement, serving as Chair of the Smart Electric Power Alliance and as Board Member of the Asian Pacific Islander American Scholarship Fund and the National Forest Foundation.
 Choi holds a Bachelor’s degree in Government from Dartmouth College.